5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 #### Scenario 2: Creating a new Layou-ID from scratch (todo)

 Now that we got the PinConfig out of the way, we can continue.

-## VI.
-Analyzing the Codec dump
-Amongst other things, the codec dump text contains the following details:

-- The Codec model
-- Its Address
-- It's Vendor Id (in AppleALC it's used as `CodecID`)
-- Pin Complex Nodes with Control Names (these form the `PinConfig`)
-- The actual routing capabilities of the Codec:
-	- Mixer/Selector Nodes
-	- Audio Output Nodes
-	- Audio Input Nodes
-	- Number of connections from/to a Node/Mixer/Selector/Switch

-All the aspects regarding the audio routing capabilities of the Codec are represented in the .svg schematics we created previously.
-So let's have a look at it next.

 ## VII.
 Creating a PathMap
 The PathMap describes the signal flow within the codec from Pin Complex Nodes to physical outputs and from Inputs to Pin Complex Nodes.
 Some routings are fixed (internal Mics) while others can be routed freely.
 Some Nodes can even be both, input and output.
 The data has to be entered in a PlatformsXX.xml later.